eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

   `draws=10000`!
-Put it this way: if you have a single-digit number of traces, you should be worried, and checking your posteriors, traces, correlation matrix, $$\hat{R}$$s etc., and if you have a double-digit number of traces you should be alarmed... and doing exactly the same thing.
+Put it this way: if you have a single-digit number of traces, you should be worried, and checking your posteriors, traces, correlation matrix, $$\hat{R}$$s etc., and if you have a double-digit number of traces you should be alarmed… and doing exactly the same thing.

 ### Other Common Warnings

 - It's worth noting that far and away the worst warning to get is the one about divergences.
-While a divergent chain indicates that your inference may be flat-out _invalid_, the rest of these warnings indicate that your inference is merely (lol, "merely") _inefficient_.
+While a divergent chain indicates that your inference may be flat-out _invalid_, the rest of these warnings indicate that your inference is merely (lol, “merely”) _inefficient_.

 - `The number of effective samples is smaller than XYZ for some parameters.`
   - Quoting [Junpeng Lao on
     discourse.pymc3.io](https://discourse.pymc.io/t/the-number-of-effective-samples-is-smaller-than-25-for-some-parameters/1050/3):
-    "A low number of effective samples is usually an indication of strong autocorrelation in the chain."
+    “A low number of effective samples is usually an indication of strong autocorrelation in the chain.”
   - Make sure you're using an efficient sampler like NUTS.
-(And not, for instance, Metropolis-Hastings.
-(I mean seriously, it's the 21st century, why would you ever want Metropolis-Hastings?))
+(And not, for instance, Metropolis–Hastings.
+(I mean seriously, it's the 21st century, why would you ever want Metropolis–Hastings?))
-  - Tweak the acceptance probability (`target_accept`) - it should be large enough to ensure good exploration, but small enough to not reject all proposals and get stuck.
+  - Tweak the acceptance probability (`target_accept`) — it should be large enough to ensure good exploration, but small enough to not reject all proposals and get stuck.

 - `The gelman-rubin statistic is larger than XYZ for some parameters.
 This indicates slight problems during sampling.`
   - When PyMC3 samples, it runs several chains in parallel.
-Loosely speaking, the Gelman-Rubin statistic measures how similar these chains are.
+Loosely speaking, the Gelman–Rubin statistic measures how similar these chains are.
 Ideally it should be close to 1.
   - Increasing the `tune` parameter may help, for the same reasons as described in the _Fixing Divergences_ section.